-a.
+- a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe.

-This is a non-project with no site-specific development and no measures are needed.
-Future growth would be served according to the level of service goals of the Comprehensive Plan, as well as the Capital Facilities Plan.
-It's anticipated that an increased need in public services would occur with school sites and would be evaluated with a specific development application.
+If so, generally describe. - N/A This is a non-project with no-site-specific development and no measures are needed.
+Future growth would be served according to the level of service goals of this PROS Plan Update, Comprehensive Plan, as well as the Capital Facilities Plan. - b.

-b.
 Proposed measures to reduce or control direct impacts on public services, if any.

-This is a non-project with no site-specific development; therefore, no measures are needed.
+N/A - This is a non-project with no-site-specific development and no measures are needed.
+The PROS Plan includes policies for Park Level of Service to collect impact fees related to new development.